Arun-DevCode/Javascript-masterclass-guide/README.md

   }
 </script>

-Exercise
-Real-Time Task: Create a registration form with name, email, and password fields.
+ExerciseReal-Time Task: Create a registration form with name, email, and password fields.
 Validate that the email is valid and the password is at least 8 characters long before submission.

-12. JavaScript on a Webpage
+JavaScript on a Webpage
-Overview
-JavaScript enhances webpages by adding interactivity, manipulating the DOM, and handling user actions.
+OverviewJavaScript enhances webpages by adding interactivity, manipulating the DOM, and handling user actions.
 Code Example
 <!DOCTYPE html>
 <html>
 <head>